1948 Arab–Israeli War: Jews

 In the three years from May 1948 to the end of 1951, 700,000 Jews settled in Israel, mainly along the borders and in former Arab lands, doubling the Jewish population there.
 Of these, upwards of 300,000 arrived from Asian and North African states.
 Among them, the largest group, over 100,000, was from Iraq.
 The remaining came mostly from Europe, including 136,000 from the 250,000 displaced Jews of World War II living in refugee camps and urban centers in Germany, Austria, and Italy, and more than 270,000 coming from Eastern Europe, mainly Romania and Poland, over 100,000 each.

 On the establishment of the state, a top priority was given to a policy for the "ingathering of exiles", and the Mossad LeAliyah Bet gave key assistance to the Jewish Agency to organise immigrants from Europe and the Middle East, and arrange for their transport to Israel.
 For Ben-Gurion, a fundamental defect of the State was that "it lacked Jews".

 Jewish immigrants from Arab and Muslim countries left for numerous reasons.
 The war's outcome had exacerbated Arab hostilities to local Jewish communities.
 News of the victory aroused messianic expectations in Libya and Yemen; Zionism had taken root in many countries; active incentives for making aliyah formed a key part of Israeli policy; and better economic prospects and security were to be expected from a Jewish state.

 Some Arab governments, Egypt, for example, held their Jewish communities hostage at times.
 Persecution, political instability, and news of a number of violent pogroms also played a role.
 Some 800,000–1,000,000 Jews eventually left the Arab world over the next three decades as a result of these various factors.
 An estimated 650,000 of the departees settled in Israel.

+Israeli historian Benny Morris wrote that "the experience of discrimination and persecution in the Arab world, and the centuries of subjection and humiliation that preceded 1948 ... [left] a deep dislike, indeed hatred, of that world among [first generation Mizrahim] and their descendants."
+He states this has consequences in the Israeli political realm both in terms of negative views of Arabs and "hard-line, right-wing voting patterns."
+In his view these are a long lasting indirect consequence of the war.